 California guide

-LLC vs S-Corp in California
+California LLC vs S-Corp

 California adds state-level costs and rules that can materially change an LLC vs S-Corp estimate.
 Use this guide as a starting point, not as tax advice.